 The SPEAR concept was developed in this department and has been countinuously improved.
 The SPEAR and TU calculators are online available.

-With this indicator system we study the risk of toxicants on the landscape level.
+With this indicator system we study the risk of toxicants on the landscape level, as demonstrated in the model LanduseInformer.
 E. g. we model the effects of buffer strips or the influence of climate change on insecticide exposure of our watercourses .

 - Liess M, Schäfer R, Schriever C, 2008.
 The footprint of pesticide stress in communities - species traits reveal community effects of toxicants.
 Science of the Total Environment, 406, 484-490.